Jane Fenn Hoskens

-Jane Fenn Hoskens (1694–1764) (also spelled Hoskins) Is the author of The Life and Spiritual Sufferings of That Faithful Servant of Christ Jane Hoskens, a Public Preacher among the People Called Quakers (1771).
+Jane Fenn Hoskens (1694–1764) (also spelled Hoskins) was an American author.
+She wrote The Life and Spiritual Sufferings of That Faithful Servant of Christ Jane Hoskens, a Public Preacher among the People Called Quakers (1771).

 Early life

 In 1712, nineteen-year-old Jane Fenn left her home, family, and friends in London to obey an inner voice that said “Go to Pennsylvania!”
 After arriving in Philadelphia, she was soon cast into debtors’ prison for refusing to sign an indenture dictated by the man who had arranged her passage.
 Redeemed by a group of Quakers from Plymouth County (Pa.) who wished to employ her as a schoolteacher, she spent three years in their community and began to absorb their teachings and their ways.

 Literary work

 Hoskens wrote an autobiography.
 Hoskens's narrative was published posthumously by Quaker printer William Evitt in 1771, titled The Life and Spiritual Sufferings of That Faithful Servant of Christ, Jane Hoskens, a Public Preacher among the People Called Quakers.
 Hoskens’ narrative is considered the first spiritual autobiography by a Quaker woman published in America.
 It documents not only her own religious experience, but also the practices of the Quaker communities of early Pennsylvania, and, especially, the importance of the networks of female relationships around which women’s lives revolved.

 Her narrative chronicles her inward struggles with her own sense of unworthiness, the temptations of Satan, her distaste of being noticed, and her resistance to speaking in meetings.